teasuga/pkg-tool-on-arch/README.md

 ## What's new (may has a bug)
-   Newlines within a format.
+   1. Able to get sections over lines,
+   2. Proceed speedy (by being "pacman -Sii"s on background)
+   3. (with the branch "format_info.sh"'s).

 ## A IMPORTANTLY BUG IS
-   Optional Deps on multiple lines, so COMPLETELY NO CORRECT INFORMATION from output of this script.
+   Fixed: (Optional Deps on multiple lines, so COMPLETELY NO CORRECT INFORMATION from output of this script.)

+   MAY FREEZE YOUR PC if you specify 'match' argument with parameters because many pacman processes will run simultaneously.

+   This bug will fixed by limiting processes which system() "pacman".

 ## Files
   1. pkg (creation of package which contains one script, editing its script, print a package's brief in one line by using format_info.sh.)